derekjgriffith/MORTICIA/morticia/doc/conventions.rst

 with irradiance/flux or radiance per unit spectral interval, these are normally explicitly referred to as "spectral irradiance/flux" or "spectral radiance".

+The term "mean intensity" is used in libRadtran/uvspec terminology to mean the actinic flux divided by :math:`4\pi` steradians.
+Acitinic flux has the same units as irradiance/flux and could equally well be called actinic irradiance.
+A preferred term for "mean intensity" could be "actinic sterance".

 Camera and Imager
 -----------------
 A `Camera` object in MORTICIA does *not* include a Lens - it is a camera body, including an FPA and a